godber/teraslice-top/README.md

 [![Build Status](https://travis-ci.org/godber/teraslice-top.svg?branch=master)](https://travis-ci.org/godber/teraslice-top)

 This currently only has basic functionality of showing Teraslice Nodes, Workers, Slicers, Jobs and Execution Contexts.
-There is not much in the way of configuration yet.
+There is not much in the way of control or configuration yet.
 You will have to resize your screen to see all of the output and use `Ctrl+C` to exit it at this point.

 # Installation